Krillian111/upgraded-palm-tree/README.md

 - Assuming the standard use case for this request is rendering the Services view, we can directly limit the columns fetched from the database to not "overfetch".

+#### Pagination

+- I couldn't get `ParseIntPipe` to work with the fact that both parameters are optional, thus I had to manually build the validation.
+Usually I would dig deeper because I am sure this is a common scenario.
+If it does not exist out of the box by combining some pipes, I would probably write a Custom Pipeline instead.
+  Note: Floats are truncated to an integer, I didn't want to spend too much time on such a detail, one could obviously also reject such a value.
+- I opted for a simple `limit`+`offset` approach.
+The major drawback of it is the degrading performance for very large tables.
+Judging from the mockup and how I expect the API to be used, I assume that a single user is not going to have 100k+ services, thus the reduced complexity seemed to be a good tradeoff given the requirements.
+- The fact that we might miss an element or see duplicates when navigation and deletion intertwine does not seem like a big concern given the use case.
+- If we wanted to support such huge amounts of services, we would probably move towards a cursor-based pagination but that brings more complexity with it when it comes to a stable implementation of sorting, see [this blog as an example](https://shopify.engineering/pagination-relative-cursors).
+- The metadata for the pagination panel can be derived on the client side if we include `limit`, `offset` and `count` in the response.
+  - back link: backlink-offset=max(0,offset-limit) OR disabled if offset=0
+  - forward link: forward-offset=offset+limit OR disabled if offset+limit>=count
+  - current page: (offset/limit)+1 as I assume that page 0 on the mockup was not intentional
+  - max page: count/limit
+- Returning the `count` to allow the max page to be displayed can be costly for large tables.
+If we expect very large amounts of services to be returned, it might be worth thinking about dropping that requirement unless it adds a lot of value.
+- An upper bound for `limit` (<=100) should ensure that we don't have to return an unreasonably large response.
+- Only supplying one or the other of `limit` and `offset` returns a 400 as there are various interpretations possible.
+Instead of pushing the client to fix this bug, we could alternatively ignore the input and use both default values instead.
+- The default values are `12` for limit (from mockup) and an offset of `0`.
+This is primarily to avoid unintended huge responses/backend processing time if a client forgets the parameters.

-- Filtering
+#### Filtering / Search

-  - Query parameter `filter` is passed to the where clause to match with the name if it is present
+- Query parameter `filter` is passed to the where clause to match with the name if it is present.
+- If we decide to apply the filter to another column or multiple columns, we could either adjust the current behaviour (breaking change) or introduce an additional `filter_by` parameter.
 - Added index to `name` column to speed up the matching.
 This is not always a no-brainer as it slows insert performance but with the given UI, the frequency of such queries should be relatively high compared to the inserts.
 - As the user input gets passed to our SQL query, we could think about specifying and enforcing a maximum length, especially if the column has a max width anyway.
 This would avoid passing unnecessary long strings to the database.

-- Sorting
+#### Sorting

 - Query parameter `sort` with values `ASC`/`DESC` is passed to order by name clause
 - If we decide to sort by different columns than `name`, we could add a `sort_by` parameter later.
 - Potentially we could sort by various columns and orders but the sorting I would expect as a user would be a lexicographical sorting of the name.
-If no sorting parameter is supplied, I decided to default to an ascending order like in a dictionary as this sounds like a sane default and would be more what a user expects than having the services displayed in an arbitrary order based on the database insertion.
-However, one could obviously argue about this default.
+If no sorting parameter is supplied, no sorting is done to not prematurely affect query performance.
+One could also argue that forcing an `ASC` order would be good default if the main use case is the GUI from the mockup.
 - I manually implemented a validation of the sort parameter to only allow whitelisted values, but I am sure there is a way to use a custom pipe for this instead.

 ### Data modeling - General